-\ Weihuan Zhou is Associate Professor, Director of Research, and Member of the Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre, Faculty of Law and Justice, UNSW Sydney.
+\ Associate Professor, Director of Research, and Member of the Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre, Faculty of Law and Justice, UNSW Sydney.
 Email: weihuan.zhou@unsw.edu.au.

-\\ James Laurenceson is Professor, and Director of the Australia-China Relations Institute, University of Technology Sydney.
+\\ Professor, and Director of the Australia-China Relations Institute, University of Technology Sydney.
 Email: James.Laurenceson@uts.edu.au.
-All websites cited are current as of 10 April 2021.
+All websites cited are current as of 10 Apr.
+2021.